SAWGraph/geospatial-kg/README.md

 # geospatial

 ## S2 cells
-These are taken from KnowWhereGraph and are currently at level 13
+These are taken from KnowWhereGraph and are currently at level 13.

 ## Admininstrative regions
-State and counties are from KnowWhereGraph
+State and counties are from KnowWhereGraph.
-Towns are county subdivisions from the US Census Bureau
+Towns are county subdivisions from the US Census Bureau.